Purchases made through links earn us a small commission, at no extra cost to you.

 I’m glad we chose to spend the night (instead of doing a day trip to Miyajima) because the island was so peaceful and relaxing after dark.
 Plus, there are so many attractions in Miyajima that it would have been hard to appreciate them all if we had to rush around and worry about getting back to Hiroshima.
 Miyajima is definitely a place that deserves to be savoured!

-Getting to Miyajima: Miyajima is easily reached from Hiroshima.
-First, we took the train to Miyajimaguchi (about 30 mins).
+Getting to Miyajima from Hiroshima: Miyajima is easily reached from Hiroshima by a combination of train and ferry.
+First, we took the train to Miyajimaguchi (about 30 mins on the JR Sanyo Line).
 From Miyajimaguchi station, it was a very short walk to the ferry terminal.
 The ferry trip to Miyajima Island takes only 10 minutes.
-If you have a Japan Rail Pass, you can use the JR ferry for free.
+If you have a Japan Rail Pass, you can use the JR ferry to Miyajima for free.
 Ferries run every 15 minutes.

 - Another way to get to Miyajima from Hiroshima is to take a direct boat from the Hiroshima Peace Park.
-These boats run once an hour (depending on the time of year) and take about 50 minutes to arrive at Miyajima Island.
+These boats run once or twice an hour (depending on the time of year) and take about 50 minutes to arrive at Miyajima Island.
+There are also direct boats from Hiroshima Port (30 minutes, 6-8 round trips a day).

 Miyajima’s Deer: The deer in Miyajima are wild and might try to eat paper, cloth and food.
 Keep an eye on your belongings, especially tickets.